What is in this leaflet

 Sabril does not contain gluten, sucrose, tartrazine or any other azo dyes.

 Each tablet contains 500 mg of vigabatrin.

-Each tablet also contains povidone, microcrystalline cellulose, sodium starch glycollate, magnesium stearate, hydroxypropyl methylcellulose, titanium dioxide and polyethylene glycol 8000.
+Each tablet also contains povidone, microcrystalline cellulose, sodium starch glycollate, magnesium stearate, hypromellose, titanium dioxide, macrogol 8000, and Opadry White OY-S-7298

 Each sachet contains 500 mg of vigabatrin.

 Level 8, 56 Cawley Street

 Published by MIMS October 2019